rob10campbell/PRoPS-colloids_setup/06-Modifying-HOOMDblue.md

 # Modifying HOOMD-blue

 This is a guide to installing the PRoPS group's modifications to HOOMD-blue for particle interaction tracking across Lees-Edwards boundary conditions in colloidal gels.
-These modifications will allow us to use attractive solid spheres, shear a system with Lees-Edwards boundary conditions, calculate particle interaction lifetimes, and output the decomposed stresses and shear stresses from a simulation.
+These modifications will allow you to use attractive solid spheres, shear a system with Lees-Edwards boundary conditions, calculate particle interaction lifetimes, and output the decomposed stresses and shear stresses from a simulation.

+This guide is optizimed for MacOS.

 Before modifying HOOMD-blue you must install the base version HOOMD-blue.
-See the [HOOMD-blue Installation Guide](/01-HOOMDblue-Install-Guide.md) for information on installing the base version of HOOMD-blue.<br>
+See the [HOOMD-blue Installation Guide](/01-HOOMDblue-Install-Guide.md) for information on installing the base version of HOOMD-blue.

 **Note: It is recommended that you ALWAYS have two verions of HOOMD-blue installed on your computer, the base HOOMD-blue and a modified HOOMD-blue.**

 [Last Update: December 2021]